 A self-sufficient lifestyle is not easy to achieve.
 It doesn’t happen overnight.
 It takes time and sometimes a lot of work.
 But the results are worth the effort you put in.
 The reward is the benefit of having a life independent of outside sources.
 You will be able to provide the things you need for your family.
 You will live a happier, healthier, and self-sufficient life.

-For more information on becoming more self-sufficient, check out these sites!
+For more information on self-sufficient living, check out these sites!

 - The Self-Sufficient Home Acre